Shapeshifter (band)

-Shapeshifter (sometimes referred to as New Zealand Shapeshifter) are a live drum and bass act from New Zealand.
-They are known for their live shows and blend of heavy soul with drum and bass.
+Shapeshifter (sometimes referred to as New Zealand Shapeshifter) are a live heavy soul electronic music act from New Zealand.
+They are known for their live shows and blend of heavy soul with a mix of drum and bass.
 They have made appearances at Glastonbury, The Big Chill, Big Day Out, Parklife plus sold-out performances across Europe, Australia and New Zealand.

 History and biography

 Shapeshifter formed in 1999 after the four founding members met at jazz school.
 They had a range of musical backgrounds ranging from dub, jazz, and hip-hop, to metal, funk and electronica.
 As a result, they decided to bring these influences together to create live drum & bass.
 After playing locally, they released an early EP entitled D.N.A.

 In 2001, Shapeshifter released their debut LP entitled Realtime.
 The album included a collaboration with vocalist Ladi6 on the track "Move With Me" as well as Kaps (Fabel) and Tiki (Salmonella Dub) on production.
 Realtime was awarded the 'Best Electronic Release' title at the 2002 bNet NZ Music Awards, and was also nominated at the RIANZ NZ Music Awards for 'Best Electronic Album'.

 In 2002, Shapeshifter relocated to Melbourne.
 They toured extensively, performing at events such as the 4ZZZ Market Day Festival in Brisbane, the Bellingen Global Carnival, and sold-out shows in Sydney, Melbourne and Byron Bay.

 In late-2003, vocalist Paora Apera (aka P Digsss) joined Shapeshifter's live line-up.
 The new line-up was road tested on Salmonella Dub's One Drop East album release tour of Australia in August/September.
 Shapeshifter played 12 shows in various cities to an overwhelming crowd response.
 Other highlights included their first tour of Europe at locations including London, Edinburgh and Rotterdam.

 In 2004, Shapeshifter then released their second album Riddim Wise.
 This was their step towards a more atmospheric style of drum and bass.
 Recorded at the group's own home studio in Melbourne, the album features collaborations with Aotearoa vocalists Dallas Tamaira aka Joe Dukie (Fat Freddy's Drop), Karoline Tamati aka Lady 6 (Verse 2/Sheelahroc) and Paora Apera aka P Digsss.
 The album was praised as a steady progression from 'Realtime', with an emphasis on funky dancefloor grooves, whilst maintaining strong musical elements.
 The album became the #1 Independent NZ album release and also the #1 NZ National Dance Album in New Zealand history.